eric-for-president/mastering_git/readme.md

-## Hello, GIT!
+## Welcome to GIT!
--  I'm adding this from 'feature-branch'
+-  this is from 'dev-void'
-- making changes from 'feature branch'
+- yo yo cool